yigityazicilar/Trident/README.md

 # Trident
-A programming language built for Advent of Code
+A programming language built for Advent of Code.